Furniture Refinishing Work Shop Serving NJ Area

 Paint Style Furniture Finish

 Think of the color swatches you see in any paint department.
 Now think of your furniture.
 Now put the two together - furniture painting.

 We use a pigmented lacquer to build the colors.
 From afar it looks like paint, but it is thinner and flows into the fine details of furniture more readily than the heaver bodied true paints.
 It feels sleek and smooth under your hand, just like a furniture finish.

 Tough enough to qualify as a kitchen cabinet finish, it lays out in a smooth, tight coating.
 No brush marks.
+And a higher resistance to common household spills and bumps than chalk paint.
 Available in over 800 stock colors with the option to mix custom matches.

 The paint style finish on this dining room set from a Pennsylvania home started with several layers of primer.
 Then two layers of pigmented lacquer to set the true color.
 A glazing stain wiped and brushed added accents and a satin topcoat gave durable protection.